Joan Cross: Career

 In the series of Decca recordings of his operas Britten conducted, Cross appeared only in the 1955 mono recording of The Turn of the Screw, the other operas being recorded after her retirement from singing—namely Peter Grimes in 1958, Albert Herring in 1964 and The Rape of Lucretia in 1970.
 (Gloriana was not commercially recorded until 1992, when Cross was aged 92.)
 However, archival recordings of her performances as Ellen Orford and the Female Chorus became available in the 1990s.

 Because of rifts within the Sadler's Wells Company, Cross left to become a founding member of the English Opera Group in 1946–7.
 She sang comparatively little in the post-war years and retired from singing in 1955.

 Cross began directing opera in 1946, beginning with Der Rosenkavalier at Covent Garden and, in 1950, she staged La traviata for Sadler's Wells.
 In addition to directing in London she also worked abroad, primarily in the Netherlands and with the Norwegian National Opera.

 She founded the Opera School (later the National School of Opera, then London Opera Centre) with Anne Wood in 1948.

 Joan Cross died in Aldeburgh on 12 December 1993.
 She is buried in Saint Peter and Saint Paul's churchyard, Aldeburgh, where her associates Britten, Peter Pears and Imogen Holst are also interred.

-As well as her Britten recordings, Cross made 78-rpm discs of a number of operatic arias and other pieces of music during the 1930s and '40s.
-They attest not only to the beauty of her good-sized lyric voice but also to the high quality of her technique and the intelligence of her interpretations.